6.1 - Reporting the Bilan Carbone®

 Figure 6.1.1: Timeline of the presentation step

-Internal presentation to the organisation is the process of finalising the approach, including preparing the deliverables, their presentation and their validation.
+Internal presentation within the organisation is the process of finalising the approach, including preparing deliverables, presenting them and validating them.

 The expected deliverables differ depending on the maturity level of the organisation:

-1. A description of the organisation concerned by the Bilan Carbone®: company name, SIRET, SIREN, NAF code, number of FTEs;
+1. A description of the organisation concerned by the Bilan Carbone®: legal name, SIRET, SIREN, NAF code, number of FTEs;

-2. A presentation of the approach lead: name, job title;
+2. A presentation of the approach lead: name, position held;

-3. A presentation of the project team carrying out the Bilan Carbone®: name, trainee number, date of the Bilan Carbone® training they attended, organisation of affiliation (if external);
+3. A presentation of the project team carrying out the Bilan Carbone®: name, training registration number, date of the Bilan Carbone® training they attended, organisation of affiliation (if external);

 4. The maturity level of the approach;

-1. The choice of the organisational boundary along with a justification (list of installations and sites concerned);
+1. The choice of the organisational boundary as well as a justification (list of facilities and sites concerned);

 2. The chosen temporal boundary;